orsonteodoro/oiledmachine-overlay/docs/SUPPORT_MATRIX.md

   avoid linker issues and backtracking to miscategorized LTS/rolling packages.
 * A package without explicit C or C++ standard will fallback to the compiler default mentioned in the C++ standard or C standard columns above.
-* The following may be used for LTS compilers:
+* The following stable compilers USE flags may be used in c++17 packages or earlier packages:
   - gcc_slot_11_5 (U23)
   - gcc_slot_12_5 (D12)
   - gcc_slot_13_4 (U24)